Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Spectral properties

 where $\Theta(x)$ is the Heaviside step function. \end{widetext}

-Following this calculation, Fig.~\ref{fig:dsf_all} presents the dynamical spin structure factor (DSF) along high-symmetry momentum paths for the same representative points as in Fig.~\ref{fig:dispersion_all}.
+Following this calculation, Fig.~\ref{fig:dsf_all} presents the dynamical spin structure factors (DSFs) along high-symmetry momentum paths for the same representative points as in Fig.~\ref{fig:dispersion_all}.
 All the DSFs exhibit broad continua instead of sharp dispersive features, a hallmark of fractionalized excitations.
 The distribution of the dominant spectral intensity, however, varies significantly depending on the \textit{Ansatz} and the specific phase under consideration, appearing at different energies and momenta across the various cases.
-This sensitivity of the DSF profile offers a concrete experimental handle to distinguish between competing quantum spin liquid states, and provides predictions for future experiments on, e.g., the candidate trellis-lattice compounds discussed in Sec.~\ref{sec:mat}.
+This sensitivity of the DSF profile offers a concrete experimental handle to distinguish between competing quantum spin liquid states and provides predictions for future experiments on, e.g., the candidate trellis lattice compounds discussed in Sec.~\ref{sec:mat}.
+It is worth mentioning that since our parton framework is strictly SU(2) spin-rotation invariant (as we do not include an antiferromagnetic order parameter), sharp modes can only appear beyond a mean-field treatment once fermion-fermion interactions are included, e.g., within the random phase approximation (RPA) that has recently been successful in accurately obtaining dynamical spin structure factors~\cite{Willsher-2025,Rao-2025}.